HistoricEngland/H.API/HGRSchemaDocumentation.md

 ---

 ### Attribute: `record.monumentSources.*.informationSourceTitle`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y (if attribute bibliographyFootnoteReference is empty)\
 **Data Type**: String\
-**Description**: This attribute represents the source title of the information.\
+**Description**: A name assigned to an information source, generally by its creator, to assist in identification.
+(MIDAS)\
 **Validation Rules**: required without:bibliographyFootnoteReference, alpha, max:255

 ---

 ### Attribute: `record.monumentSources.*.statementOfAuthority`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y (if attribute bibliographyFootnoteReference is empty)\
 **Data Type**: String\
-**Description**: This attribute represents the statement of authority.\
+**Description**: A statement of the origin of an information source.
+(Statement of Responsibility - MIDAS).
+Typically, this will be personal names for the author, editor, photographer, cartographer, etc., but may also be used for publishers or issuing organisation names if individual names are not known.\
 **Validation Rules**: required without:bibliographyFootnoteReference, alpha, max:255

 ---

 ### Attribute: `record.monumentSources.*.sourceReference`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: N\
 **Data Type**: String\
-**Description**: This attribute represents the source reference.\
+**Description**: Specific reference within a bibliographic or archive item.
+(MIDAS).
+Used to record details specific to the volume number, chronological designation, page numbers, figures and plates etc.\
 **Validation Rules**: alpha, max:255

 ---

 ### Attribute: `record.monumentSources.*.dateOfOrigination`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y (if attribute bibliographyFootnoteReference is empty)\
 **Data Type**: ISO 8601 UTC\
-**Description**: This attribute represents the date of origination.\
+**Description**: The date of creation of an information Source.
+The year of publication or issue of a bibliographic item.\
 **Validation Rules**: required without:bibliographyFootnoteReference, date format:YYYY-MM-DD

 ---

 ### Attribute: `record.monumentSources.*.sourceDigitalObjectIdentifier`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: N\
 **Data Type**: String\
-**Description**: This attribute represents the source digital object indentifier of the record.\
+**Description**: A unique set of letters, characters and numbers which gives a persistent link to a resource on the internet, e.g. https://doi.org/10.5284/1092416.\
 **Validation Rules**: url\
 **Acceptable Values**: Must have text segment "doi" in URL

 ---

 ### Attribute: `record.monumentSources.*.bibliographyFootnoteReference`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
-**Mandatory in HGR**: Y (if attributes informationSourceTitle, statementOfAuthority, sourceReference are empty)\
+**Mandatory in HGR**: Y (if attributes informationSourceTitle, statementOfAuthority, dateOfOrigination are empty)\
 **Data Type**: String\
-**Description**: This attribute represents the bibliography footnote reference.\
+**Description**: A free text source reference.\
-**Validation Rules**: required without:informationSourceTitle,statementOfAuthority,sourceReference, max:255
+**Validation Rules**: required without:informationSourceTitle,statementOfAuthority,dateOfOrigination, max:255

 ---

 ### Attribute: `record.monumentSources.*.sourceURL`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: N\
 **Data Type**: String\
-**Description**: This attribute represents the source URL.\
+**Description**: A unique set of letters, characters and numbers referencing a web resource that specifies its location and a mechanism for retrieving it.\
 **Validation Rules**: url

 ---

 ### Attribute: `record.objectFinds`
+**CORE HGR attribute or OPTIONAL attribute**: OPTIONAL\
 **Mandatory in HGR**: N\
 **Data Type**: Array\
-**Description**: This is an array-type attribute that documents any objects found in association with the heritage asset.
-It contains sub-attributes detailing the type of objects, their production and use dates, materials, etc.\
+**Description**: An optional array documenting artefacts and ecofacts found in association with the Heritage Asset. \
 **Validation Rules**: array\
 **Acceptable Values**: An array that contains one or more ObjectFinds objects